pegasystems/pega-helm-charts/charts/backingservices/charts/srs/README.md

     # Set srs.srsStorage.tls.enabled: true to enable the use of TLS-based authentication to your Elasticsearch service whether is it running as an internalized or externalized service in your SRS cluster.
     tls:
       enabled: false
-    # To specify a certificate used to authenticate an external Elasticsearch service (with tls.enabled: true and srsStorage.provisionInternalESCluster: false), uncomment the following line to specify the TLS certificate name for your Elasticsearch service.
+    # To specify a certificate used to authenticate an external Elasticsearch service (with tls.enabled: true and srsStorage.provisionInternalESCluster: false), uncomment the following lines to specify the TLS certificate name with password for your Elasticsearch service.
     # certificateName: "Certificate_Name"
+    # certificatePassord: "password"
     # Set srs.srsStorage.basicAuthentication.enabled: true to enable the use of basic authentication to your Elasticsearch service whether is it running as an internalized or externalized service in your SRS cluster.
     basicAuthentication:
       enabled: true